rsweenie/d8-platform/docs/FRONT_PAGE_CLASSIC.md

 ## Summary

 The front page classic layout handles the styling without specific content types.
-However, it does require specific heading tags and classes in some cases.
+However, it does require specific heading tags in some cases.

 ## Procedure